Surviving spouse rights and benefits in Ohio include:

 When an individual dies without a will, they have died intestate.
 Intestate succession law will govern.
 Under Ohio law, a statutory framework determines how a decedent’s estate will be distributed.
 This is referred to as Intestate Administration.

 - INTESTATE SHARE.
 If a spouse dies without a Will, the surviving spouse receives an intestate share.

-- SHARE OF SURVIVING SPOUSE – ONE CHILD OR MORE WHO IS NOT THE CHILD OF THE SURVIVING SPOUSE.
-If the decedent had one child who is not the child of the surviving spouse, the surviving spouse receives the first $20,000 plus one-half of the balance of the net estate.
+- SHARE OF SURVIVING SPOUSE – ONE SURVIVING CHILD NOT SURVIVING SPOUSE’S CHILD.
+If the decedent had only one surviving child or descendants of only child, who is not the child of the surviving spouse (natural or adoptive parent) the surviving spouse receives the first $20,000 plus one-half of the balance of the net estate.
 See Ohio Rev. Code Ann. § 2105.06(c).

 - SHARE OF SURVIVING SPOUSE – MORE THAN ONE CHILD.
-If the decedent had more than one child, and not all of the children are the natural or adoptive children of the surviving spouse, the surviving spouse receives the first $60,000 plus one-third of the balance of the net estate.
+If the decedent had more than one child or descendants of child, and the surviving spouse is the natural or adoptive parent of one but not all children of the decedent, the surviving spouse receives the first $60,000 plus one-third of the balance of the net estate.
 If the surviving spouse is not the natural or adoptive parents to the children, he or she is entitled to the first $20,000 plus one-third of the balance of the net estate.
 See Ohio Rev. Code Ann. § 2105.06(d).